 Prevent frozen pipes during a cold spell

 The weather forecast for North Texas in winter will start with temperatures in the mid to high 70s, but it won’t take long for the temperature to drop.
 Soon, we could see record-low temperatures, a hard freeze, ice storms or more.
 When the temperatures drop, certain pipes, especially outdoor pipes, pipes in unheated areas, areas with little insulation, are all at risk of freezing.
+Should you loved this post and you would want to receive more info regarding homepage kindly visit our web-site.
 And frozen pipes may add up to major water leaks and damage.

 To protect your plumbing and prevent your pipes from freezing before the cold weather hits, you need to prepare before it gets cold.
 First, we need to ensure that all of the exposed pipes, both hot and cold lines, are properly insulated, especially those in unheated areas of your home.
 Don’t forget those in the attic or basement as well as those in the garage.
 Also, insulate the pipes under kitchen or bathroom cabinets.
 You can buy supplies from the hardware store and do it yourself or hire the services of a plumber.
 Insulating the pipes will also lower your energy costs, since less heat will be lost to the environment from your hot water pipes.

 Other ideas to prevent freezing pipes are:

 Drain water from the swimming pool and water sprinkler supply lines.
 Don’t put any chemicals or antifreeze in these lines.
 It is harmful to the environment and dangerous to humans, pets, wildlife and landscaping.

 Remove, drain and store water hoses and cover the outside faucets with an insulated cover.

 Keep garage doors closed if there are water supply lines there.